chiayolin/nbc/README.md

 ![DTOB](https://dl.dropboxusercontent.com/u/221687308/www/resources/github/dtob_logo.png)

-DTOB is stands for Decimal to Binary and Binary to Decimal Converter.
-Therefore, you can use it to convert binary number to decimal number, or decimal number to binary number.
-DTOB provides two way to convert numbers.
-You can ethier enter the number directly through the command line using option, or enter the interactive mode.
+DTOB is written in C and it is stands for Decimal to Binary and Binary to Decimal Converter.
+Therefore, you can use DTOB to convert binary number to decimal number, or decimal number to binary number.
+DTOB provides two ways to convert number bases.
+You can ethier input the numbers directly through the terminal, or enter the interactive mode.

-Decimal to Binary and Binary to Decimal Converter